Private Well Owners

 Outdoor Water Conservation

-- Install soil moisture meters to determine need for watering
+Install soil moisture meters to determine the need for watering

 Indoor Water Conservation

-- Consider installing a meter on your well so you know how much water you are using and track progress of conservation efforts.
+Consider installing a meter on your well so you know how much water you are using and track the progress of conservation efforts.

 Check for and repair water leaks to avoid water waste and to extend the life of your well pump and equipment (installing a meter can help you quickly detect leaks).

 Request a well sounding measurement to monitor groundwater levels in your well.
 Contact Nathan Salazar from the County at (831) 454-2145 to schedule a visit.